 - great books which engage and inspire learners

-- lessons are easy to teach so parents enjoy educating more.
-Parents also learn things with the children which is a great joy for parents who are learning the material the second time around with a renewed interest!
+- lessons are easy to teach, so parents enjoy educating more.
+Parents also learn things with their children, which is a great joy for parents who are learning the material the second time around with a renewed interest!

 - everything is planned out and scheduled – something most will love

-- a couple of parents said it was particularly useful for their children with ADD
+- a couple of parents said it was beneficial for their children with ADD